Metron-Project/metron-project.github.io/blog/2026-04-18-api-tips/index.md

 ## Use Conditional Requests to Avoid Redundant Work

 Detail endpoints (`GET /api/{resource}/{id}/`) support HTTP conditional requests via `If-Modified-Since` / `Last-Modified` headers.
-If the resource has not changed since you last fetched it, the server returns `304 Not Modified` with an empty body — saving bandwidth and not counting against your quota in any meaningful sense while keeping your data fresh.
+If the resource has not changed since you last fetched it, the server returns `304 Not Modified` with an empty body — saving bandwidth while keeping your data fresh.

+> **Update (2026-08-21):** An earlier version of this post stated that conditional requests do not count against your daily rate limit quota.
+That's incorrect — a `304 Not Modified` response still counts as a request against both the burst and sustained limits.
+Conditional requests save bandwidth (and the cost of re-parsing a payload you already have), but they don't give you extra headroom in your daily quota.
+Factor that into any polling frequency you choose.

 ```python
 import requests